Ultimate Guide To Making Killer Explainer Videos.

 FREE TRIAL.
 Wistia is free for your first 3 videos so you’ll have ample time to trial the platform.
 For 4+ videos, you’ll be able to sign up for their pro package.

-So how much is an explainer video?
+So how much does an explainer video cost?

 In general, as with most things, you get what you pay for.
 There are many stages to any explainer video production and each one requires care and attention to all the little details that make the difference.
 Quality takes time.

 Choosing the right video partner is crucial for your video marketing success.
 It could be the first thing your potential customers see of your company and you’ll probably want to produce a video that stands the test of time.
 You’ll definitely want a video that engages your audience, satisfies your goals and meets your targets.

 You may also be looking for a long term partner who can learn your brand values, your messaging and visual style to help streamline the process when building more video content.